hypergagatron/sweep/README.md

 ## Approach to data fetching and caching and offline access
-Synchronization logic of remote and local data is implemented in Repository using DataOrchestrator that uses LocalDataSource and RemoteDataSource implementations to access corresponding data types, coordinate their interactions and emit relevant fetched data.
+Synchronization logic of remote and local data is implemented in Repository using DataOrchestrator that uses LocalDataSource and RemoteDataSource implementations to access corresponding data types, coordinate their manipulation and emit relevant fetched data.

 For wrapping data, sealed class DataState is defined, which signals the current state of data retrieval process.
 Both of Success and Failure subclasses of DataState can carry data - this way, in the case of remote fetching failure, we can return cached data in addition to error.